ricardoauribe/medrecords-frontend/README.md

 the intention of this project is to provide a front end to current Medical Records BackEnd

+The project will contain 2 major areas one for display an another one to create new records into de Database.

+This project will connect to a non relational data base in MongoDB

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts